 3. Semi-Controlled Practice

-Learners create sentences with conjunctions with some guidance.
+Learners create conjunction sentences with guidance.

-- Ages 7-10: Provide sentence starters and have them complete the idea using a given conjunction (e.g., "I like pizza, but..." or "He was tired, so...").
+- school-age kids: Give sentence starters and have children finish the idea with a given conjunction (e.g., "I like pizza, but..." or "He was tired, so...").

 4. Free Production